 The noodle is not submerged in broth.
 The chef just uses a ladle to wet all the ingredients with broth.
 So, Cao Lầu is not a dry noodle or a soup-based dish.

-Let’s Move To The South Region Of Vietnam!
+In The South Region of Vietnam!

 More special treats from the Southern region come to light up your day!
 Let’s unfold their taste right now!